mriscoc/ATTabs/wiki/options.md

 Sets angled tabs, if value>0.
 Tabs paint much faster, if option is 0.
 It is not angle in radians, it is one side of triangle.

 Even on Linux, 10 tabs with angles paint slowly, when mouse moves fast over control.
-Also don't use angled tabs on macOS, they paint bad.
+Also don't use angled tabs on macOS, they paint bad on Retina canvas.

 OptUseAngleForMaxTabs: integer
 ======